-At Westside Family Law, we want to do what's right for you and your family.
+At Westside Family Law in Vancouver, our spousal support lawyers want to do what's right for you and your family.
 Every solution will require an in-depth discussion and a unique plan of approach based on your family's circumstances.
-We can help you seek spousal support while you get back into the workforce or transition into your new, post-separation lifestyle.
+Our spousal support lawyers can help you seek spousal support while you get back into the workforce or transition into your new, post-separation lifestyle.

 Spousal Support Amount

 When two people live together for a long period of time, they can develop financial interdependence whether or not they share or jointly acquire assets and bank accounts.
 Moreover, spouses or cohabiting partners rarely have the exact same income, especially if one person gives up a career to take care of the home or children.
-Thus, an income discrepancy is the most common reason people pay or seek spousal support.
+Thus, a difference in income is the most common reason people pay or seek spousal support.

 Generally speaking, BC's Family Law Act indicates that spousal support should be used to: